johannesburg/cpe2usb/README.md

 To try another color sequence, press button A, and repeat!

 We leave analysis of the above code as an exercise for the reader.
 Happy hacking!

+Thanks to [this](https://stackoverflow.com/questions/48922189/receive-data-from-host-computer-using-circuit-python-on-circuit-playground-expre) Stack Overflow post for the general awareness of this approach.